retnullyu/scanner/README.md

-**The project is currently under development, please look forward to more features**
+**The project has been abandoned and is currently used as a project that can rapidly develop Java-vue framework**